-For SI: $^{\circ}$ C = [($^{\circ}$ F) - 32]/1.8, 1 British thermal unit per hour = 0.2931 W, 1 gallon = 3.785 L, 1 British thermal unit per hour per gallon = 0.078 W/L.
+For SI: °C = [(°F) - 32]/1.8, 1 British thermal unit per hour = 0.2931 W, 1 gallon = 3.785 L, 1 British thermal unit per hour per gallon = 0.078 W/L.

 a.
-Energy factor (EF) and thermal efficiency (E_t) are minimum requirements.
+Energy factor (EF) and thermal efficiency $(E_t)$ are minimum requirements.
 In the EF equation, V is the rated volume in gallons.

 b.
-Standby loss (SL) is the maximum Btu/h based on a nominal 70° F temperature difference between stored water and ambient requirements.
+Standby loss (SL) is the maximum Btu/h based on a nominal 70°F temperature difference between stored water and ambient requirements.
 In the SL equation, Q is the nameplate input rate in Btu/h.
-In the SL equation for electric water heaters, V is the rated volume in gallons and V_m is the measured volume in gallons.
+In the SL equation for electric water heaters, V is the rated volume in gallons and $V_m$ is the measured volume in gallons.
 In the SL equation for oil and gas water heaters and boilers, V is the rated volume in gallons.

 - c.
-Instantaneous water heaters with input rates below 200,000 Btu/h must comply with these requirements if the water heater is designed to heat water to temperatures 180°F or higher. - Electric water heaters with an input rating of 12kW (40,950 Btu/h) or less that are designed to heat water to temperatures of 180°F or greater shall comply with the requirements for electric water heaters that have an input rating greater than 12 kW. - e.
+Instantaneous water heaters with input rates below 200,000 Btu/h must comply with these requirements if the water heater is designed to heat water to temperatures 180°F or higher. - d.
+Electric water heaters with an input rating of 12kW (40,950 Btu/h) or less that are designed to heat water to temperatures of 180°F or greater shall comply with the requirements for electric water heaters that have an input rating greater than 12 kW. - e.
 A tabletop water heater is a water heater that is enclosed in a rectangular cabinet with a flat top surface not more than three feet (0.91 m) in height. - f.
 A grid-enabled water heater is an electric resistance water heater that meets all of the following: - 1.
 Has a rated storage tank volume of more than 75 gallons. - 2.
 Is manufactured on or after April 16, 2015. - 3.
-Is equipped at the point of manufacture with an activation lock. - 4.
-Bears a permanent label applied by the manufacturer that complies with all of the following: - 4.1 Is made of material not adversely affected by water. - 4.2 Is attached by means of non-water soluble adhesive. - 4.3 Advises purchasers and end-users of the intended and appropriate use of the product with the following notive printed in 16.5 point Arial Narrow Bold font: "IMPORTANT INFORMATION: This water heater is intended only for use as a part of an electric thermal storage or demand response program.
-It will not provide adequate hot water unless enrolled in such a program and activated by your utility company or another program operator.
-Confirm the availability of a program in your local area before purchasing or installing this product." - g. %h is the energy consumed to replace the heat lost from the tank while on standby, expressed as a percentage of the total energy in the stored water per hour.
+Is equipped at the point of manufacture with an activation lock. - Bears a permanent label applied by the manufacturer that complies with all of the following: - 4.1 Is made of material not adversely affected by water. - 4.2 Is attached by means of non-water soluble adhesive. - g. %h is the energy consumed to replace the heat lost from the tank while on standby, expressed as a percentage of the total energy in the stored water per hour.